Nastydroid/SNBank/README.md

 # SNBank
-A banking system
+A banking system,
-This is a simple account creation system for SN bank
+This is a simple account creation system for SN bank, the login details are in the staff.txt file